The rules for alternative investment funds (AIFs) and alternative investment fund managers (AIFMs) are defined within the directive.

 The AIFM may also perform additional functions in the course of managing AIFs, including:

-Member States may allow external AIFMs to provide additional investment services permitted under Markets in Financial Instruments Directive (MiFID), including discretionary portfolio management, investment advice, safe-keeping and administration of fund units, and the receipt and transmission of orders in relation to financial instruments.
-An AIFM authorized to provide such services has the right to provide these services on a cross border basis.
+Member States may allow external AIFMs to provide additional investment services permitted under the Markets in Financial Instruments Directive (MiFID II), including discretionary portfolio management, investment advice, safe-keeping and administration of fund units, and the receipt and transmission of orders in relation to financial instruments.
+An AIFM authorized to provide such services has the right to provide these services on a

 Thresholds for AIFMD compliance